Cultural impact of Michael Jackson: Music

-In the description of author and pop culture critic Joseph Vogel, Jackson's 1982 album Thriller changed the direction of popular music.
+In the description of author and pop culture critic Joseph Vogel, Jackson's album Thriller (1982) changed the direction of popular music.
 Jay Cocks, writing for Time magazine in 1984, said the album was "a thorough restoration of confidence, a rejuvenation [and] its effect on listeners, especially younger ones, was nearer to a revelation".
 It reintroduced black music to mainstream American radio; until then the so-called "restrictive special-format programming", a genre-driven radio content philosophy which segregated music by race introduced in the mid-1970s, limited airplay of black music.
 Jackson, whose success was compared to that of Elvis Presley and the Beatles, appeared on the cover of Time.
 The album established Jackson as the world's top entertainment star and, in Stanley's recollection, "you'd expect to see a copy in the corner of any room, in any town, in any country in the world."
 Its unprecedented commercial success also provided the model for record companies recovering from the economic downturn of the late 1970s, whereby they focused on promoting a blockbuster album at the expense of releases by their lesser-known acts.
 Amid his description of the cultural phenomenon that Jackson represented in 1984, Cocks deemed him "A one-man rescue team for the music business ...
 A singer who cuts across all boundaries of taste and style, and color too."
 In 2008, the Library of Congress added Thriller to the National Recording Registry for its "stratospheric national and international success".

-Jackson's music has been extensively covered by other artists of various styles, including Mariah Carey, Miles Davis, Willie Nelson, and Alien Ant Farm.
-Artists who often mention Jackson in their music include Kanye West, Lil Wayne, LL Cool J, Rick Ross, and Drake.
+Jackson's music has been extensively covered by other artists of various styles, including Mariah Carey, Miles Davis, Willie Nelson and Alien Ant Farm.
+Artists who often mention Jackson in their music include Kanye West, Lil Wayne, LL Cool J, Rick Ross and Drake.
 According to Edmondson, writing in 2013, Jackson "redefined the term pop star" and his cultural legacy is reflected "in the very landscape of the modern, genre-crossing, multimedia pop music scene".